 Varnish removal can take several hours depending on the size of the painting, as small handmade cotton swabs are used for less than an inch at a time.
 A slow varnish removal process ensures that there is no cross-contamination, our conservators use precision to ensure the safety of the artwork at all times.

-Following varnish removal, and after any further restoration work is completed, a final layer of varnish is reapplied – this is a conservation-appropriate variety that is non-yellowing and UV reducing, allowing the painting to have ongoing protection into the future.
+Following varnish removal, and after any further stained or discoloured painting restoration work is completed, a final layer of varnish is reapplied – this is a conservation-appropriate variety that is non-yellowing and UV reducing, allowing the painting to have ongoing protection into the future.

 The finish of the varnish – matt, satin or high gloss – can be either the same as the original appearance or changed to help you see the artwork as clearly as possible.

 During the varnish removal process, any paint which is unoriginal to the artwork may also come away.
 This often reveals missing or edited areas that have occurred over the course of its life, giving an insight into the history of the painting.

 Varnish removal also eliminates any staining upon the surface of the varnish, including accidental marks, spills or disturbances.
 It can also remove layers of mould spores, soot and other contaminants.